Rengoku2468/landing-page/README.md

-This is just a basic landing page for an admin website.
+This is just a basic landing page for an admin website not yet responsive though.